-Replacing a turn signal
+Replacing a turn signal light bulb

-- Screw Turn signal light lens Turn signal light bulb - 1.
-Remove the turn signal light lens by removing the screw. - 2.
-Remove the defective bulb by pushing it in and turning it counterclockwise. - 3.
+1. Remove the turn signal light lens by removing the screw.

+- 1. Screw - Remove the defective bulb by pushing it in and turning it counterclockwise. - 3.
 Insert a new bulb into the socket, push it in, and then turn it clockwise until it stops. - 4.
 Install the lens by installing the screw.